A polynomial associated with rooted trees and specific posets: Introduction and background

-Here, we present a new polynomial for rooted trees and specific posets, which differs from those mentioned earlier.
-However, we show that our polynomials satisfy a deletion-contraction recursion and give an expansion as a sum over maximal antichains.
-Furthermore, we can evaluate from our polynomials the number of antichains, maximal antichains and cutsets.
+Moreover, we show that our polynomials satisfy a deletion-contraction recursion (Proposition~\ref{pro1}) and give an expansion as a sum over maximal antichains (Theorem~\ref{thmanti}).
+A benefit of adding the third variable is that it allows to obtain further combinatorial quantities as special cases (see Theorem~\ref{thmeval}): in particular, we obtain the number of antichains, maximal antichains and cutsets.
 These invariants are mainly defined for rooted trees and posets.
 Counting problems on antichains have been explored in \cite{Klazar} and extremal questions are considered in \cite{Andriantiana1}.
-On the other hand, the number of cutsets (also called transversals) in trees have been investigated in \cite{campos,gitten}, with some applications in \cite{farley}.
+On the other hand, the number of cutsets (also called transversals) in trees has been investigated in \cite{campos,gitten}, with some applications in \cite{farley}.

-In Section~\ref{secroot}, we focus on rooted trees, developing a modified version of the deletion-contraction recursion (Proposition~\ref{pro1}).
-In our context, we are not using arbitrary edges, but only edges attached to the root.
-Furthermore, an expression in terms of (maximal) antichains is provided (Definition~\ref{defanti} and Theorem~\ref{thmanti}).

-In Section~\ref{secpos}, we concentrate on specific posets that we call ``$\V$-posets", defined in Definition~\ref{defnvpo}.
-Our polynomials generalise to these $\V$-posets in a natural way.
+In Section~\ref{secpos}, we further generalise the polynomial $\Pp(T;x,y,z)$ to a family of specific posets that we call $\V$-\emph{posets}.
+They can either be defined recursively, see Definition~\ref{defnvpo}, or by means of two forbidden subposets (the N-poset and the bowtie).
+As we will see, $\V$-posets are the natural class of posets to generalise our polynomials.
 They can still be expressed as a sum over maximal antichains, and yield the number of antichains and cutsets as special values.
-We present two equivalent definitions of $\V$-posets, derive the generating function and provide an asymptotic formula for the number of $n$-element $\V$-posets for large~$n$.